Asymptotic-Preserving Neural Networks for Multiscale Time-Dependent Linear Transport Equations: Introduction

-However, the DNN approach also brings some drawbacks compared with classicial nuemrical methods.
-The two well-known drawbacks are: lack of high accuracy and time consuming training time due to large number of parameters in DNNs and the use of stochastic gradient method during the training step for high-dimensional non-convex functions.
+However, the DNN approach also brings some drawbacks compared with {classical numerical} methods.
+The two well-known drawbacks are: lack of high accuracy and {long training time} due to large number of parameters in DNNs and the use of stochastic gradient method during the training step for high-dimensional non-convex functions~\cite{XDE}.
 Most importantly, as we find in this article, that \emph{the standard DeepRitz, PINNs, or NeuralOp approaches have difficulties in dealing with multiscales, especially for the unsteady problems.} This is the main issue we want to address in this paper, and our main strategy to tackle the multiscale challenges is to design an \emph{Asymptotic-Preserving neural networks} (APNNs).

 In this paper, we present a framework of \emph{APNNs} methods for linear transport equations that could exhibit diffusive behavior.
 The idea is based on the following observations when using PINNs-like framework to solve multiscale PDEs: \begin{enumerate} \item For the time-dependent/unsteady PDEs, PINNs converts it to a minimization problem of the population/empirical risk/loss in the least square formulation \cite{raissi2019physics}, which \emph{can only capture the leading order/single scale--depending on how to design the loss-- behavior.} This is not only due to poor selection of the risk/loss and commonly used first-order gradient based optimization algorithms, but also due to the underlying Frequency-principle \cite{xu2019frequency} of DNN fitting function that is difficult to capture the small scale (high frequency) part of the solutions. \item Unlike traditional AP schemes, the PINNs framework ignores the asymptotic property of the problem thus cannot capture the macroscopic behavior-which correspond to small physical parameters-- efficiently or effectively.
 On the contrary, our strategy is to define the loss based on an AP strategy, which captures the correct asymptotic behavior when the physical scaling parameters become small, namely the loss has the AP property. \item Beyong the AP property, in addition, the conservation or other physical constraints needed to be satisfied by the DNN solutions to get the correct solutions when dealing with small scaling parameters.
 We propose such a conservation mechanism in our loss. \end{enumerate} We first define the \emph{APNNs}: \begin{defi} Assume the solution is parameterized using DNN in certain way and trained by using a gradient-based method to minimize a \emph{Loss/Risk}.
 Then we say it is APNN if, as the physical scaling parameter tends to zero, the loss of the microscopic equation converges to the loss of the macroscopic equation.
 That is, the loss when viewed as a numerical approximation of the original equation, has the AP property. \end{defi}